 If Jesus chose to fast and pray, these disciplines are worth our consideration as well.
 The widow, Anna, is the kind of woman I would like to enjoy a cup of tea with learning the details of her story and prayer life.
 Even though much is left out, there is enough information to present a challenge for our own personal lives:

 During our dark seasons of grief, we can choose to leave God in or out of our life.
 But He is indeed our covering and defense.
 With this promise, we can take Anna’s perspective to live in His presence—to never leave the temple.
-During the storm, to see God as refuge and fortress—and discovering great is His faithfulness.
+During the storm, see God as a refuge and fortress—and discover His faithfulness.

 She served with fastings and prayers.
 Anna modeled for us important tools required for serving the Lord and walking through this journey – with fasting and prayer.
 Fasting is surrendering lack in exchange for His presence and power paired with talking to the Almighty God in prayer.

-Because of Anna’s position in the valley with over 60 years of fasting and praying while waiting for the arrival of the Messiah, when the Jesus was presented in the temple as a babe she recognized Him, gave thanks to God and shared this great news with others!
+Because of Anna’s position in the valley with over 60 years of fasting and praying while waiting for the arrival of the Messiah, when Jesus was presented in the temple as a babe she recognized Him, gave thanks to God, and shared this great news with others!